 The 20 Mule Team Endurance Ride

 The 20 Mule Team Endurance Ride is held in Ridgecrest, California, every winter.
-The 2024 ride will be held on Saturday, March 2nd, and will be the 45th running of the ride.
-The ride is AERC sanctioned and includes four distances- 35 miles, 60 miles, 75 miles, and 100 miles.
+The 2025 ride will be held on Saturday, February 22, and will be the 46th running of the ride.
+The ride is AERC sanctioned and includes three distances- 35 miles, 60 miles, and 100 miles.
 It also includes a non-sanctioned 15 mile Introductory ride for those who would like to experience what it’s like to attend a ride.
 The 20 Mule Team 100 is an ideal first 100 for riders who are attempting the ultimate distance in Endurance Riding.

 Ride History- the ride was started by Jackie Bumgardner, the driving force behind Endurance in the Mojave Desert during the early years of Endurance.
 She put on the ride for 24 years before handing the responsibility off to Robert and Melissa Ribley in 2005.
 Robert and Melissa put it on for 10 years, and then handed the Ride Management Torch to Val and Brian Reeves, who have been putting the ride on since 2016.
 The trail has been worked on and managed by West Region rider Nick Warhol, who has been riding the ride since the early 90’s, and has worked on the trail for the past 22 years.
 The ride was selected as the AERC National Championship Ride for 2019 and was a very successful event.